 What It Costs

-I include full permit management in all my production packages, so your team doesn't need to navigate any of this directly.
+I include full permit management in all production packages, so your team doesn't need to navigate any of this directly.

 My Advice

 Contact a fixer before you've confirmed budget.
 A 15-minute conversation about permit feasibility costs nothing and could save you weeks of wasted effort on a location that was never going to work in your timeline.
+The pattern I see most often with productions that try to handle Highland permits themselves: they secure two or three of the four required permissions, then run out of time on the fourth and have to relocate the shoot day at short notice.